solliancenet/tech-immersion-data-ai/day1-exp2/README.md

 ## Task 5: Publish Function App and run data generator

+The data generator console application creates and sends simulated vehicle sensor telemetry for an array of vehicles (denoted by VIN (vehicle identification number)) directly to Cosmos DB.
+For this to happen, you first need to configure it with the Cosmos DB connection string.

 In this task, you will open the lab solution in Visual Studio, publish the Function App, and configure and run the data generator.
 The data generator saves simulated vehicle telemetry data to Cosmos DB, which triggers the Azure function to run and process the data, sending it to Event Hubs, prompting your Stream Analytics job to aggregate and analyze the enriched data and send it to Power BI.
 The final step will be to create the Power BI report in the task that follows.

 1. Open Windows Explorer and navigate to `C:\lab-files`.
 Double-click on **TechImmersion.sln** to open the solution in Visual Studio.
 If you are prompted by Visual Studio to log in, log in with your Azure credentials you are using for this lab.